KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp_ld/README.md

 XMP metadata referenced by the glTF top level object `asset` applies to the entire glTF asset.
 XMP metadata is organized in namespaces (ISO 16684-1$6.2).
 This extension enables any XMP metadata namespace to be embedded in a glTF asset.
 XMP metadata packets in glTF use a restricted subset of features from JSON-LD.
 This allows both JSON parsers and JSON-LD parsers to read the individual packets.
 Serializing XMP metadata using JSON-LD is outlined in [JSON-LD serialization of XMP (ISO/DIS 16684-3)](https://www.iso.org/standard/79384.html).
+There are additional restrictions for glTF outlined in [JSON-LD Restrictions and Recommendations](#json-ld-restrictions-and-recommendations).

 ## XMP data types